 This page contains the details of a project being undertaken by David Fry and me to build a modern version of the Microtan 65 system.

 The KiCad project files have been archived in the ZIP files in the relevant sections below and include the Gerber files for PCB production.
-Index

 Bare MT65-R CPU v1.0b PCBs are available for sale in the Shop

 The character generator map is burned into a 4k (2732) EPROM with either the upper 2k being the inverse (Rev1).